As I write this, the coronavirus pandemic is getting exponentially more widespread every day.

 Don’t wear a HEPA vacuum bag directly against your skin.

 Even though many vacuum bag manufacturers specifically say their bags aren’t made out of fiberglass, whatever they are made out of might be just as bad.
-Better play it safe than sorry and not put the bag right against your face.
+Better play it safe than sorry and not put the bag against your face.

 Instead, you must use the HEPA vacuum bag as a filter inside a cloth mask.